(last updated 25 August 2019)

 Click here for more photos of Artie and May Beecher (nee Laurence) and their family.

-Florence May Laurence (pictured on the left in around 1905) was born at Queenbeyan while her parents, William and Mary Jane Laurence (nee Kersley), were travelling from Melbourne to Kiama in New South Wales.
+Florence May Laurence (pictured on the left in around 1905) was born at Queenbeyan while her parents, William and Mary Jane Laurence (nee Kersley), were travelling from Melbourne to Kiama on the New South Wales south coast.
 She was baptised with her sister Mary Jane at the Saints Peter and Paul Catholic Church at Kiama on 31 October 1887.
-When she was ten years old, May travelled with her family from Kiama to their newly acquired bush block at South Yalgolgrin near Barellan in central New South Wales.
+When she was ten years old, May travelled with her family inland from Kiama to their newly acquired bush block at South Yalgolgrin near Barellan in central New South Wales.
 While there she and her sisters were responsible for helping their mother and for looking after the farm animals.

-May later moved with her parents and siblings to Narrandera where she married Arthur Conrad Beecher in 1905.
-Arthur was the youngest son of Henry and Isabella Beecher (nee Graham) who were married in Victoria in 1872 and moved to Adelong and then Narrandera in around 1880.
-Isabella's obituary, published in the Catholic Press on 21 January 1926, tells us she was 'a native of Kilmore (Victoria), and was at one time proprietess of the Shamrock Hotel at Narrandera ... she is survived by a family of four sons and three daughters - Messrs Harry (Griffith), Arthur (Sandigo), William (Gillenbah), Richard (Queensland), Mesdames Potts (Waverley), A. Bland (Lake Cargellico) and D. J. Adams (Gillenbah)'.
+May later moved with her parents and siblings to Gillenbah near Narrandera where she married a neighbouring farmer, Arthur Conrad Beecher, in 1905.
+Born at Narrandera in 1881, Arthur was the second son of German-born Henry Beecher (c1850-1913) and Isabella Catherine Graham (1850-1926) who Henry had married at Eldorado in Victoria in 1872.
+He and Isabella lived initially at Adelong before moving to Narrandera in around 1880.
+Isabella's obituary, published in the Catholic Press on 21 January 1926, tells us she was 'a native of Kilmore (Victoria), and was at one time proprietess of the Shamrock Hotel at Narrandera ... she is survived by a family of four sons and three daughters - Messrs Harry (Griffith), Arthur (Sandigo), William (Gillenbah), Richard (Queensland), Mesdames Potts (Waverley), A. Bland (Lake Cargelligo) and D. J. Adams (Gillenbah)'.
+Henry and Isabella's youngest daughter, Ada May, and her husband, Archibald Alexander Carlisle ('Archie') Bland, who were married at Narrandera in 1910 and had three sons, are pictured with Artie and May in the photo of Bee Farm shown below.
+Click here to see a photo of Ada and Archie on their wedding day.

 Much regret was felt in the Narrandera district on Tuesday morning when it was learned that Mr Arthur Conrad beecher, of Rosedale Dellapool had died the previous evening.
 Mr beecher, who was a native of Narrandera, was 69 years of age.
 As a young man he was engaged in the saw-milling industry with his brothers, but in 1914 he selected a closer settlement block on the Dellapool subdivision, and later added to his holding by purchasing land on the Strontian subdivision, a few miles away.
 In November last while engaged in building a haystack on his farm he had the misfortune to fall from the stack and badly break one of his legs.
 He was admitted to the hospital for treatment, but owing to complications, his convelescence was delayed until the expiration of about six months.
 On Monday he was brought to town for the purpose of undergoing a further slight opeeration.
 However the journey proved too much for him, and he died shortly after his admittance to hospital.
 When a young man Mr Beecher was a first class cycle rider, and figured in many now memorable contests in this and other centres.
 He was married twice.
 His first wife died in 1914 shortly after his acquiring land at Dellapool, leaving one son (Arthur) and one daughter (Isobel).
 In 1917 Mr Beecher again married and he is survived by his widow and a family of two daughters and one son.
 Deceased is also survived by three sisters and three brothers, all of whom are well known in this district.
 The sisters are Ettie (Mrs Potts, Sydney), Ada (Mrs A. Blamd (Ungaric) and Mrs D. Adams (Gillenbah).
 The brothers are Harry (Griffith), William H. (Narrandera) and Richard (Queanbeyan).